blckbnd/apollo-docs/docs/getting-started.md

 apollo --realtime --interval 5 --db
 ```
 ### Historical mode
 With historical mode, the only required parameter is an output option.
+The
-The parameters have to be defined in the schema.
+time parameters have to be defined in the schema.

 ## Output
 There are 3 output options:
 * `stdout`: this will just print the results to your terminal.
 * `csv`: this will save your output into a csv file.
-The name of your file corresponds to the `name` field of your contract schema definition.
-The other columns are going to be the inputs and outputs fields, also with the names corresponding to the schema.
+The name of your file corresponds to the name of your query.
 * `db`: this will save your output into a Postgres SQL table.
 The settings are defined in `config.yml` in your `apollo`
 config directory.